evs-chris/raport/Expr.md

 ### Formats

 There is a built-in format operator that formats values as strings using registered formatters.
 One example is the `date` formatter that outputs `date` values as strings in the `yyyy-MM-dd` format by default.
 It can also accept an argument that specifies the format to use when converting the date to a string.
 The `format` operator can be called explicitly or, since formatting values as strings is a fairly common need, using a special postfix format operation syntax that is a `#` followed by the name of the formatter and optionally any argument expressions separated by `,`s with no whitespaces.
+The arguments to a postfix format may also be surrounded with parentheses, which also enables passing named arguments.
 The following are equivalent:

 * `format(@date :date 'MM/dd/yyyy')`
 * `@date#date,'MM/dd/yyyy'`
+* `@date#date(:MM/dd/yyyy)`

+Any format expression that calls a formatter that is not registered will look for an operator with a matching name.
+If one is found, the matching operator will be called with the format value as the first argument, the format arguments as successive arguments, and any named arguments passed through.

+If no registered formatters or matching operators are found, the format operator will return its passed value directly.

 ### Pipes